 For example, once the work packets in the design module are completed, it is now ready to be passed to the development section.
 This approach helps the teams to create better project strategies and enables clear visualization and a picture of the ongoing project.

 Following are some of the benefits given.

 1. Versatility: This approach is extremely visible and an eye-opener for project teams.
 All the workflow inside the Kanban board communicates with through each other with the help of visible signals.
 Moreover, as it is universally accepted, it can be used and implemented by almost every team, which makes it a very versatile approach to use.

 2. Continuous Improvement: When a Kanban approach is successfully implemented to a project, it keeps on looking for the scope of improvements to the delivered project.
 If it finds any, it modifies the product by including the improvement and then delivers it again

-3. Reduces bottlenecks and roadblocks: The In Progress column of Kanban helps team visualize and detect and bottlenecks and issues of the project, and it helps them fix.
+3. Reduces bottlenecks and roadblocks: The In Progress column of Kanban helps the team visualise and detect bottlenecks and issues of the project, which helps them fix.

 4. Continuous Delivery: It is known for its just in time delivery as it focuses on a continuous delivery approach by keeping on moving work packets from one stage to the other.

 5. Visual Metrics: It allows easy transparency and continuous improvement of the project lifecycle with its elegant visual metrics.